Bilbao Metro: Schedules and frequencies

 The Metro network works from 6:00 am until 11:00 pm from Monday to Thursday, and until 2:00 am on Friday and days before festive days.
 There is an all night service from Saturday to Sunday, with trains each 15 minutes on the main lines and with a 30-minute frequency on the other lines.
 During June, July, August and September, the no-interruptions night service also works on Fridays.
 During "Bilbao's Great Week", there are special services every night.

 During weekdays, there is a frequency of 2.5 minutes on Zone A, 5 minutes on Zone B.0, B.1 y B.2 and 18 minutes on Zone C during most of the day.

 Ridership

-The Bilbao metro is the third-busiest in Spain.
-The highest ridership was achieved in 2024, when 100.3 million trips were made on the metro.
+The Metro system of Bilbao is the third-busiest in Spain.

 There were significant increases in ridership in 2002 and 2007 due to the enlargement of the network.

-The busiest stations are Zazpikaleak/Casco Viejo, Santimami/San Mamés, Abando, Moyua and Indautxu; all in Bilbao, with a ridership of more than 5 million in 2022.
-Zazpikaleak/Casco Viejo became the busiest station with the opening of line 3 in 2017.
+The milestone of 100 million passenger trips a year was achieved in 2024.
+The busiest stations are Zazpikaleak/Casco Viejo, San Mamés, Abando, Eliptikoa and Indautxu; all in Bilbao city center, with more than 5 million users each in 2022.
+Zazpikaleak/Casco Viejo became the busiest station with the opening of Line 3 in 2017;